 8. Area Assemblies, Terms of Office for Area Committee Members and Delegates: Unless otherwise directed by the Conference, these terms of office shall all be concurrent and of two years’ duration each.

-9. The General Service Conference Meetings: The Conference will meet yearly, unless otherwise agreed upon.
+9. The General Service Conference Meetings: The Conference will meet at least quarterly, unless otherwise agreed upon.
 Special meetings may be called should there be a grave emergency.
 The Conference may also render advisory opinions at any time by a mail, internet or telephone poll in aid of the Board of Trustees or its related services.

-10. The Board of Trustees: Composition, Jurisdiction, Responsibilities: The board of directors of Computer Gaming Addicts Anonymous International Services shall be a incorporated trusteeship, composed of members (gaming addicts and, possibly, non-gaming addicts) who elect their own successors, these choices being subject to the approval of the Conference or a committee thereof.
-Candidates for member trustee are, however, first selected by the groups (or areas, after they form.)
+10. The Board of Trustees: Composition, Jurisdiction, Responsibilities: The board of directors of Computer Gaming Addicts Anonymous International Services shall be composed of trustees (gaming addicts and, possibly, non-gaming addicts) who elect their own successors, these choices being subject to the approval of the Conference or a committee thereof.
 The Board may specify certain business or professional qualifications.